 The Company develops and markets, as a package together with its PLCs, software operating programs for PLCs, used to program the operating interfaces of the PLC itself and its operation, as well as the command and control operations of the PLC with respect to the instruments to which it is connected.
 Recently, as part of the expansion of the Company's product portfolio, the Company developed an integrative environment designed to enable these tools to also be used to program and configure the Motion solutions marketed by the Company in a simple and easy manner, which can simplify the integration process thereby preventing the need to be familiar with and to use the other software tools used by the customers up till now.
-The Company's main software programs of this type the UniLogic® software which serves PLCs from the UniStream® series only - as well as the U90TM and VisiLogic® software of the Company which serve the other PLC series of the Company.
-These software programs operate in the Microsoft Windows environment and are designed to also permit those without professional programming skills to program, in an intuitive and accessible manner, both the operating interface of the PLC itself, at the operator's convenience, and the PLC tasks with respect to the system components in the machine or equipment that the PLC is supposed to control.
-These software programs enable access to programming tools, including self-design or import of graphic icons, text messages, menus in various formats, and adaptation of the display to the varying conditions of the process being controlled (e.g. changing displays according to progression of manufacturing process along an industrial production line).
+The Company's main software programs of this type the UniLogic® software which serves PLCs from the UniStream® series only, as well as the U90TM and VisiLogic® software of the Company which serve the other PLC series of the Company.
+These software programs operate in the Microsoft Windows environment and are designed to also permit those without professional programming skills to program, in an intuitive and accessible manner, both the operating interface of the PLC itself, at the operator's convenience, and both the PLC tasks with respect to the system components in the machine or equipment that the PLC is supposed to control as well as both the motion characteristics of the Motion elements.